amgraham/dlist/README.md

 3. More handlers for more types of files.
 Source code?
 Images?
 Sound?
 [Requests welcome](https://github.com/amgraham/dlist/issues/new).
 4. Easy drop-in stylesheets/themes.
 5. Add `$pretty` &amp; `$showpretty` to `.dir-list`.
+6. Add a way to "lock down" a directory easily; hide all files, simplify the interface and generate a simple "Not Welcome" message.